 For the most part, Mexico’s real estate market is a cash market.
 You see something you like, make an offer, and then pay the entire balance due.
 This is especially true when buying a home from a private party.

-For those of you who don’t have an extra $150,000 just lying around, there is hope in the form of real estate developers.
+For those of you who don’t have an extra $150,000 just lying around, there are other options.
+I’ll go through some of the most popular ones.

 Most of the financing options will require 20% – 50% down, with the balance to be paid within 3-5 years.
 Interest rates will vary, so pay close attention to those if you select this option.
 Most rates fall somewhere between 7% – 10%.

-If you’re on a tight budget and you don’t need to move into a place in Mexico right away, you might want to consider buying something preconstruction.
+If you’re on a tight budget and you don’t need to move into a place in Mexico right away, you might want to consider buying something from a developer preconstruction.
 You can save about 20% off the price of a finished unit and it’s generally easier to get developer financing.

 * 30% down payment at the time of the contract